 - Historic Charlton Park-Self-guided tour brochures can be picked up at the Upjohn House Visitor’s Center.
 Historic Charlton Park includes 25 historic residences, businesses, and community buildings were moved from throughout Barry County to create the village.

-Tours Around Michigan That Are Worth The Drive
+Tours Worth the Drive

 Here are some more ideas for tours to take when you’re out and about.
-We’ve done these tours and recommend them to our KZOOkids.com readers.

 - Trolley tours offered in Grand Haven, Muskegon, and Manistee.
 Tour one of these Lakeshore communities in an open air trolley.